Candace Owens: Personal life

-Owens met British politician, entrepreneur and media personality George Farmer, the son of Lord Farmer, in December 2018 at the launch event for Turning Point UK, a conservative student organization.
+Owens met British entrepreneur and media personality George Farmer, the son of Lord Farmer, in December 2018 at the launch event for Turning Point UK, a conservative student organization.
 The two became engaged in 2019 and were married in August that year at the Trump Winery in Charlottesville, Virginia.
-Numerous guests were present at the ceremony, including Larry Elder and Charlie Kirk.
+Guests at the ceremony included Larry Elder and Charlie Kirk.

-Owens gave birth to a boy in January 2021, a girl in July 2022, a boy in late 2023, and another boy in May 2025.
+Owens gave birth to a boy in January 2021, a girl in July 2022, and two more boys in late 2023 and May 2025, respectively.
+On June 22, 2026, Owens announced she is expecting her fifth child.